Bluetooth 5.3: Everything you need to know about the latest update

 The maximum range of Bluetooth 5.3 also depends on the mode used:

-• The EATT mode allows you to vary the range between 60 meters and 200 meters , depending on the chosen flow rate.
+• The EATT mode allows the range to be varied between 60 meters and 200 meters , depending on the chosen flow rate.

-The range of Bluetooth 5.3 may also be influenced by other factors, such as the transmitting power of the devices, the type of antenna, the environment or the positioning of the devices.
+The range of Bluetooth 5.3 can also be influenced by other factors, such as the transmission power of the devices, the type of antenna, the environment or the positioning of the devices.

 What are the health risks of Bluetooth 5.3?